jonduan/proposal/_posts/2016-12-27-Costs-Discounting.md

 #### Mitigation Cost

 The cost of mitigating pollution is the monetary cost for improving your production divided by the resulting reduction in pollution.
 Therefore, the correct answer is:

 $$\frac{Cost \ of \ Clean \ Option - Cost \ of \ Dirty \ Option}{Pollution \ of \ Dirty \ Option - Pollution \ of \ Clean \ Option}$$

+**Mitigation Cost in Energy Systems**

+Solar Sidewalk

+In 2014 the Netherlands installed the world’s first solar bike path.
+Let’s compute the cost of mitigation relative to electricity from coal.
+Of course, the sidewalk probably wasn’t intended to be a cost-effective electricity option.
+It's designed for qualitative rather than quantitative value, to raise awareness.
+However, there are real proposals to scale up this kind of technology to large numbers of sidewalks and roadways, so cost analysis is relevant.

+The project cost $3.75 million for ~30kW of installed capacity (based on typical 150W/m2 solar panels).
+Assume a CCF of 9%, and a utilization of 11% (probably generous for solar panels flat on the ground in the Netherlands).
+You may ignore all other costs.

+Part 1.
+Since we are ignoring any maintenance costs, the levelized cost of electricity from this sidewalk is based entirely on the capital cost, the CCF, and utilization:

+$$\frac{$3,750,000}{30 \ kW} \cdot \frac{9 \%}{1 \ year} \cdot \frac{1 \ year}{964 \ hours} = $11.67 \ per \ kWh$$

+Part 2.
+The cost of mitigation is figured as follows:

+$$\frac{$11.67 - $0.09}{0.9 \ kg - 0 \ kg} = $12.86 \ per \ kg \ CO_2$$